nicbet/greeter/README.md

 # Greeter

-A tiny web service in Go that says "Hello World"
+A tiny web service in Go that says "Hello World".